CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Begins the rescue mode process on a machine with the given system ID.
+Begins the rescue mode process on a machine with the given system\_id.

 A machine in the 'deployed' or 'broken' state may initiate the rescue mode process.